Last Updated on December 14, 2022 by Katie

 New writers have to start somewhere.
 At the beginning of your writing career, everything may seem like a struggle.
 But know that every great writer once was a beginner just like you.

 Freelance writing is a job anyone can start and make money from.
-Unlike other careers, you don’t need a degree or even to have English as a first language.
+Unlike other careers, you don’t need a degree or English as a first language.

 You do of course need to be able to write clearly.
 And, the only way to learn how to write is to study what works and practice a lot!

-Read on for a list of article writing tips for beginners to increase your earning potential.
+Read on for a list of article writing tips for beginners that will increase your earning potential.

 - Spend Time Reading